Blaze2216/Tic-Tac-Toe-Game/README.md

 ## 🤝 Contributing

-We’d love for you to contribute to this project!
+I’d love for you to contribute to this project!
 Here’s how:

 1. **Fork the Repository**: Click the "Fork" button on GitHub.
 2. **Clone Your Fork**: